...

 Without travel medical insurance coverage, that helicopter evacuation could cost you thousands.

-Or picture your dream European cruise canceled last minute due to a family emergency—trip cancellation and interruption insurance could save you from losing $10,000 in non-refundable bookings.
+Or picture your dream European cruise canceled at the last minute due to a family emergency—trip cancellation and interruption insurance could save you from losing $10,000 in non-refundable deposits.

 Understanding the Different Types of Travel Insurance